Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Experimental Results

 \section{Experimental Results}

 Next, we experimentally assess the performance of our protocol by calibrating the static flux-crosstalk matrix for a 16-qubit array of transmons.
 Starting from the assumption that $\boldsymbol{S}=\boldsymbol{I}$, we generate a set of $200$ random voltage vectors, apply each voltage vector to the flux lines, and measure the corresponding qubit frequencies simultaneously via spectroscopy.
 Despite targeting $>\SI{200}{MHz}$ detuning between neighboring qubits, each qubit experiences a frequency shift due to its interaction with other qubits.
 We calculate the uncoupled qubit frequencies from the measured shifted frequencies using the pre-characterized qubit-qubit couplings.
 Using Eq.~\ref{eq:transmon_spectrum}, we convert these frequencies into a vector of fluxes experienced by each SQUID loop in the system corresponding to each applied voltage vector.
-We use different subsets of the measured set $\{\vec{V}_i, \vec{\Phi}^{\text{meas}}_i \}_{i=1:200}$ to train the device crosstalk matrix.
+We use different subsets of the measured set $\{\vec{V}_i, \vec{\Phi}^{\text{meas}}_i \}_{i=1:200}$ to learn the device crosstalk matrix.

+Prior to training, we selected a validation set of $10$ target frequency vectors.
+This validation set was generated in the same way as target frequency vectors for training, with the added condition that each qubit is placed at least twice in the upper, middle, and lower regions of the frequency training region.
+For each value of $M$, we randomly selected $20$ different subsets of $\{\vec{V}_i, \vec{\Phi}^{\text{meas}}_i \}$ with size $M$.
+With each subset, we learned the crosstalk matrix and then recorded the frequency error in setting the qubits to the validation frequencies.

-We train the crosstalk matrix using a randomly selected subset of size $M$ and evaluate the control in setting the qubit frequencies using an independent validation set consisting of $10$ different target frequencies for each qubit.
-For each value of $M$, we train, and evaluate the crosstalk matrix for $20$ different randomly selected training subsets of $\{\vec{V}_i, \vec{\Phi}^{\text{meas}}_i \}$.
-In Figs.~\ref{fig:error_dist_N_10},~\ref{fig:error_dist_N_20}, and~\ref{fig:error_dist_N_100} we show the qubit frequency deviation from the target value ($\Delta f$) for training sets of size $M=10, \,20, \,\textrm{and} \,30$, respectively.
+In Figs.~\ref{fig:error_dist_N_10},~\ref{fig:error_dist_N_20}, and~\ref{fig:error_dist_N_100} we show the qubit frequency deviation from the target validation set value ($\Delta f$) for training sets of size $M=10, \,20, \,\textrm{and} \,100$, respectively.
 The shaded region in the figures indicates the 5$^{\text{th}}$ to 95$^{\text{th}}$ percentiles of the distribution.
 We observe that by using a larger training set, the distribution of $\Delta f$ becomes narrower.